Singer and songwriter Allan Scott discovered an affinity for music at a young age. He was eleven when his brother started taking guitar lessons.

 Now, Allan is in a mission – one song, one service, and one concert at a time.
 That mission is to spread the message that we can approach God’s throne boldly in our time of need without fear of judgment because of what Jesus accomplished on the cross.
 “My desire is to infuse as much as the message of God’s grace as possible into our music so that when we write, we’re actually saying something that will affect people,” Allan stated.

-Produced by the Life Centers Nathan Horst (Benjamin Dunn, Sean Feucht, Kristene DiMarco) and mixed by Ainslie Grosser (for KING & COUNTRY, Casting Crowns) and Sean Moffitt (Mercy Me, Colton Dixon, Danny Gokey), the compelling new EP from Scott is meant to lift his struggling brothers and sisters; an encouragement to believe that God is bigger than any circumstance we may face.
+Produced by the Life Centers Nathan Horst (Benjamin Dunn, Sean Feucht, Kristene DiMarco), the compelling new single from Scott is meant to lift his struggling brothers and sisters; an encouragement to believe that God is bigger than any circumstance we may face.
 Having known the pain of multiple divorces by his parents, substance abuse and loss of personal freedom through incarceration, Scott found that the goodness of God can restore all from hopelessness.
 That God gives his children a completely new identity not based upon their performance but based upon what He did on the cross.

-The new “Run To You" EP follows Scotts 2014 radio release “What You Say” which was produced by hit maker Ed Cash (Chris Tomlin, TobyMac, Nichole Nordeman).
+The new “NMLOM” single follows Scott’s 2017 “Run to You” EP which peaked at the #5 spot nationally on the iTunes Christian & Gospel charts.
+Additional releases from Scott include 2014’s “What You Say” which was produced by hitmaker Ed Cash (Chris Tomlin, TobyMac, Nichole Nordeman).
 Scott’s 2013 radio single “God in Me” was also produced by Ed Cash.

-Allan has ministered with 7eventh Time Down, Paul Baloche, Kari Jobe, David Crowder, Big Daddy Weave, Jason Crabb, John Waller, Plumb, Anthem Lights and Abandon.
-He has also been recently featured in the 200th Episode of Focus on the Family’s Plugged in Podcast, CCM Magazine, Worship with Andy Chrisman, The Harvest TV Show and internationally on TBN’s “Praise the Lord” and CBN’s “The 700 Club” television programs.
-In 2012, 2013 & 2017 Allan also led campus wide worship events at Andrew Wommack Ministries International/Charis Bible College in Colorado Springs, CO.
+Allan has ministered alongside artists such as Citizen Way, 7eventh Time Down, JJ Weeks Band, Paul Baloche, Kari Jobe, David Crowder, Big Daddy Weave, Jason Crabb, John Waller, Plumb, John Tibbs, Anthem Lights, Abandon & David Dunn.
+He has also been featured in the 200th Episode of Focus on the Family’s Plugged in Podcast, CCM Magazine, Worship with Andy Chrisman, The Harvest TV Show and internationally on TBN’s “Praise the Lord” and CBN’s “The 700 Club” television programs.
+In 2012, 2013 & 2017 Allan led campus-wide worship events at Andrew Wommack Ministries International/Charis Bible College in Colorado Springs, CO.
+Allan Scott Band has appeared main-stage at festivals across the country including Creation NorthEast.
+Currently, the band is being featured nationally on the Born to Be Brave Tour, a one night father & son connecting event from best-selling author and creator of Secret Keeper Girl, Dannah Gresh.

 The band is Allan Scott (lead vocals and guitar), Connor Williams (bass), Matthew Wolf (lead guitar), Caleb Bush (drums) and Jared VanOuse (keys and programming).